-You will need to keep your own records until the online reporting tool is available.
+You will need to keep your own records.
 Certificate holders must retain the statement of attainment issued by a registered training organisation for each unit completed.
 These records must be retained for 4 years.

 Under the current CPD arrangements, the CPD year and reporting is linked to your certificate renewal.
 Going forward, certificates are issued for 4 years and licences can be renewed for 1, 3 or 5 years.
 This means the current practice of having CPD reporting periods aligned to an individual’s renewal date must cease.